amzn/rheoceros/doc/user_guide/USER_GUIDE.md

 > app.attach()
 > app.activate()
 > ```
-> This will just end up refreshing your infrastructure in cloud, with not logical change in the current application topology (routing state, pending triggers, etc).
+> This will just end up refreshing your infrastructure in cloud, without logical change in the current application topology (routing state, pending triggers, etc).
 >
 > Let's give a more practical example to this use-case by going back to our example.
 > Assume that we are trying to extend the application was previously activated in a different development environment.